tomeshnet/tomesh.net/CONTRIBUTING.md

         git clone git@github.com:tomeshnet/tomeshnet.github.io.git

 2. Create a new branch for the changes you want to work on.
-Chose a topic for your branch name that reflects the change:
+Choose a topic for your branch name that reflects the change:

         git checkout -b <branch-name>

-3. Create or modify the files you to make your changes.
+3. Create or modify the files with your changes.
 If you want to show other people work that isn't ready to merge in, commit your changes then [create a pull request (PR)](https://github.com/tomeshnet/tomeshnet.github.io/pull/new/master) with __WIP__ in the title.

 4. Once your changes are ready for final review, commit your changes then [create or modify your PR](https://github.com/tomeshnet/tomeshnet.github.io/pull/new/master).